joshunrau/MplusLGM/README.md

 ## Installation

-MplusLGM and most dependencies can be installed from GitHub using the devtools package.
-However, the rhdf5 package from bioconductor must be installed manually as it is not available on the CRAN repository.
+MplusLGM can be installed directly from GitHub using the devtools package.
+This will also install most dependencies, although the rhdf5 package from bioconductor must be installed manually, as it is not available on the CRAN repository.

 ```
 # Install devtools from CRAN if not already installed